As seen in:

 - Describe your work-related achievements.

 - Specify how the company can benefit from you.

 If you consider your experience limited, write a career objective.
-It’s best when you don’t feel very confident in your abilities yet, or you want to move from one profession to another.
+It’s best when you don’t feel very confident in your abilities yet, or you want to write a career-change resume.

 That’s how writing a resume objective works: